hynpu/ece7970_winter2021/Week_9/MasterThesis_A VIRTUAL REALITY-BASED TELEOPERATION SYSTEM.md

 # Spotlight

-The Inverse Kinematics Model is very helpful for understanding the robot algorithm on Github
+The Inverse Kinematics Model is very helpful for understanding the robot algorithm on Github.

 # What to learn